SkreetMediaInc/Skreet-PruneCluster/README.md

 ### Acknowledgements

 This library was developed in context of the BRIDGE project.
 It is now supported by the community and we thank [the contributors](https://github.com/SINTEF-9012/PruneCluster/graphs/contributors).

+Originally a fork of [PruneCluster](https://github.com/SINTEF-9012/PruneCluster), this library provides an alternative to the default leaflet marker clustering using a 'sweep & prune' algorithm.

 ### Licence